TABLE OF CONTENTS

 Who administers this program for the Department of Energy?

-The DOE Office of Workforce Development for Teachers and Scientists (WDTS) manages this program in collaboration with the DOE National Laboratories who host the student participants.
+The DOE Office of Workforce Development for Teachers and Scientists (WDTS) manages this program in collaboration with the DOE Laboratories/Facilities who host the student participants.

-Can I apply if I don't currently have legal permanent resident alien (PRA) status, but I know I will get it before my appointment starts?
+Can I apply if I don't currently have Lawful Permanent Resident (LPR) status, but I know I will get it before my appointment starts?

-No, you must have your Permanent Resident Alien status at the time of applying (by the application deadline).
+No, you must have your Lawful Permanent Resident (LPR) status at the time of applying (by the application deadline).

-I am a Permanent Resident Alien, but my passport from my home country has expired.
+I am a Lawful Permanent Resident (LPR), but my passport from my home country has expired.
 What do I list for my passport number and expiration date?